francerivera/Football/README.md

 ### File Overview:

-*   **`scraping.ipynb`:** This Jupyter Notebook contains the code for scraping EPL match data from the web.
+*   **`scrape.ipynb`:** This Jupyter Notebook contains the code for scraping EPL match data from the web.
 It handles fetching the HTML, parsing it with BeautifulSoup, and storing the data in a suitable format (e.g., CSV or a pandas DataFrame).
 *   **`predictions.ipynb`:** This Jupyter Notebook contains the code for data cleaning, preprocessing, feature engineering, model training, and evaluation.
 It uses scikit-learn to build the predictive model.

 ## Dependencies